allink/allink-core-static/docs/stylesheets/grid.md

 # Grid

-One of the only bootstrap features we use are the <strong>grid mixins</strong>.
+One of the very few bootstrap features we use are the <strong>grid mixins</strong>, which we extended with additional breakpoints and column paddings.

 <strong>NEVER</strong> use CSS classes in the markup, only use the Sass mixins provided.